sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 ### Components

-The basic units of React apps and most other SPAs are components, which you can think of as custom HTML elements.
-They're made up of temlate consisting of traditional HTML elements and other components, as well as any related JavaScript variables and functionality.
+The basic units of React apps and most SPAs are components, which you can think of as custom HTML elements.
+They're made up of templates consisting of traditional HTML elements and other components, as well as any related JavaScript variables and functionality.

 For example, you might have a component that represents a collection of HTML elements in an application's top bar: